symfony/symfony-docs/components/process.rst

 If you prefer to create portable commands that are independent from the operating system, you can write the above command as follows::

-    // works the same on Windows , Linux and macOS
+    // works the same on Windows, Linux and macOS
     $process = Process::fromShellCommandline('echo "${:MESSAGE}"');

 Portable commands require using a syntax that is specific to the component: when